lordcrekit/CreallieXML/README.md

 ```

 ## Null Elements
-* Because CreallieXML is designed for the shortest possible code, asking for a child which does not exist will return a special case element or property.
+* Because JHierarchyXML is designed for the shortest possible code, asking for a child which does not exist will return a special case element or property.
 * This special case has ```null``` for its name and value.
 * Asking for children/properties will return an empty list
 * Since it has no children, asking for a child/property will return the special case again.